 Section 5.02.
 Creation of Drawdown Bonds Construction Fund.
 The Authority hereby establishes the "San Diego County Regional Airport Authority Subordinate Airport Revenue Drawdown Bonds Construction Fund" (the "Drawdown Bonds Construction Fund") and therein an AMT Project Account and a Non-AMT Project Account, to be held by the Trustee.
-The Trustee shall establish within each AMT Project Account and Non-AMT Project Account and Non-AMT Project Account and Project Account are to be deposited in the AMT Project Account or the Non-AMT Project Account.
+The Trustee shall establish within each AMT Project Account and Non-AMT Project Account a separate Subaccount for each Drawing to the extent proceeds of such Drawing are to be deposited in the AMT Project Account or the Non-AMT Project Account.